feross/feross.org/quotes/index.md

 title: Quotes
 ---

-Here are <strong>my favorite quotes</strong> from rockstar programmers, athletes, and revolutionary figures that inspire me or make me laugh.
+Here are <strong>my favorite quotes</strong> from programmers, athletes, and revolutionary figures that inspire me or make me laugh.
 I hope you enjoy them!

 <h2>Computers</h2>
 <blockquote>The only legitimate use of a computer is to play games.